 A California ABLE account is a tax-exempt trust established in California exclusively for paying the qualified disability expenses of the designated beneficiary.
+The residency requirement for a designated beneficiary of the California Qualified ABLE Program was expanded to included residents of the United States.
 Get federal Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, for more information.

 Federal Form 5329 is used to figure additional taxes on taxfavored accounts for distributions not used for qualified disability expenses.
-If distributions from your ABLE account during a year aren't more than your qualified disability expenses for that year, no amount is taxable for that year.
+If distributions from your ABLE account during a year are not more than your qualified disability expenses for that year, no amount is taxable for that year.
 If the total amount distributed during a year is more than your qualified disability expenses for that year, the earnings portion of the distribution is included in your income for that year and subject to additional tax.